Emergency Care: Food, Shelter, Clinic & Client Services

 - Meals - Every day of the year, the Lawrence Street Shelter, Harvest Farm, The Crossing, Fort Collins Rescue Mission and Champa House provide a breakfast, lunch and dinner meal.

 - Holidays - The Denver Rescue Mission is dedicated to providing meals for the hungry year round.
 This includes Thanksgiving, Christmas, and Easter.
+To inquire about our Thanksgiving-Banquet-in-a-Box, Adopt-a-Family or holiday banquets, please call us at 303.313.2456.

 Many people who sleep on the streets live in constant fear of being robbed, beaten, or even killed.
 Last year, the Mission provided 171,480 nights of shelter for the needy.